google/WebFundamentals/src/content/en/updates/posts/2015/10/media-devices.markdown

 }
 {%endhighlight%}

-The `setSinkId()` method is used to change the audio output destination for a video or audio element:
+Having retrieved the IDs of available devices with `enumerateDevices()`, you can use `setSinkId()` (defined in the [Audio Output Devices API](http://www.w3.org/TR/audio-output/#setsinkid)) to change the audio output destination for a video or audio element:

 {%highlight javascript%}
 element.setSinkId(sinkId)